Khaled A. Beydoun

-Khaled A. Beydoun is an Arab American and Muslim associate professor of law at Arizona State University's Sandra Day O'Connor College of Law and is a Scholar-in-Residence at the Berkman Klein Center at Harvard University.
-Beydoun focuses on issues such as on Islamophobia, particularly its relationship to the War on Terror and U.S. national security issues.
+Khaled A. Beydoun (born 1978) is an Arab American and Muslim associate professor of law at Arizona State University's Sandra Day O'Connor College of Law.
+Beydoun focuses on issues such as on Islamophobia, particularly its relationship to the war on terror and U.S. national security issues.
 His books include American Islamophobia: Understanding the Roots and Rise of Fear and The New Crusades: Islamophobia and the Global War on Muslims.
 He is also the co-editor of Islamophobia and the Law, published by Cambridge University Press.

 Early life and education

 Khaled Beydoun was born and raised in Detroit, Michigan.
 He holds degrees from the University of Michigan, the University of Toronto, and UCLA.
 Beydoun is also an Affiliate Faculty at the University of California, Berkeley Islamophobia Research & Documentation Project, and an Extraordinary Professor at the University of Western Cape's Desmond Tutu Centre for Religion and Social Justice.
 He formerly served as a Scholar-in-Residence at Harvard University's Berkman Klein Center IfRFA, and taught at several law schools, including the University of Arkansas, Wayne State University, and UCLA.